CrossRealms/Splunk-Cyences-App-for-Splunk/README.md

 1. Splunk App Inspect.
    - It should not fail the Splunk App Inspect.
+   - This Repo has configured to auto execute App-Inspect check with GitHub Actions.
    - Reference - https://dev.splunk.com/enterprise/docs/releaseapps/appinspect/

 2. Dependencies
    - This App is dependant on Security Essentials App from Splunk as of now for some lookups.
 And other Add-ons are required for field extractions like Sysmon, Windows, O365, etc.
+   - Refer to the <a href="https://cyences.com/cyences-app-for-splunk/">documentation</a> for full details.

 3. Reports and Alerts
    - One should not add an alert which might have a lot of false positives.
 It should rather go as an Report for particular category of reports.